AnthonyMcGreal/fe-easyShop/README.md

 email: demoaccount@demo.co.uk password: demoPassword

+I have created a few recipes and a demo meal plan for you to see how the app works.
+This way you don't have to spend too much time creating and adding recipes to see the app in all its glory.

 ## Creating a personal account

 If you like the app and would like a personal account then reach out and I can